Newbury

 act like automata, refusing to reason or even acknowledge you exist.

 This was just such day.
-The contractors wanted to bring in 'cherry
+The contractors wanted to

-places, like tree tops.
-We wanted to stop them for as long as possible,
+high inaccessible places, like tree tops.
+We wanted to stop them

-so occupied the route onto the site.
-This was a Public Footpath,
+for as long as possible, so occupied the route onto the site.
+This

-so we felt within our rights to walk on it - en mass if we
+was a Public Footpath, so we felt within our rights to walk on it

-wanted to!
-The police saw it differently, & brought in horses
+- en mass if we wanted to!
+The police saw it differently,

-to force us to move.
-A nasty few hours followed, with the police
+& brought in horses to force us to move.
+A nasty few hours followed,

-Tory background, was in tears.
-She was crying to me that she couldn't
+a middle-class Tory background, was in tears.
+She was crying to

-believe that the police could behave like this.
-Part of me thought,
+me that she couldn't believe that the police could behave like this.

-"Welcome to the real world", but I held my tongue &
+Part of me thought, "Welcome to the real world", but I

-tried to calm her down.
+held my tongue & tried to calm her down.

 Photos and text by Adrian